andrewssobral/bgslibrary/README.md

 A Background Subtraction Library

-Last Page Update: **19/10/2014**
+Last Page Update: **25/01/2015**

 Latest Library Version: **1.9.2** (see Release Notes for more info)

-The BGSLibrary was developed by [Andrews Sobral](https://sites.google.com/site/andrewssobral) and provides a C++ framework to perform background subtraction (BGS).
-The code works either on Windows or on Linux.
-Currently the library offers **36** BGS algorithms (*the [PBAS](https://sites.google.com/site/pbassegmenter/home) algorithm was removed from BGSLibrary because it is based on patented algorithm [ViBE](http://www2.ulg.ac.be/telecom/research/vibe/)*).
+The BGSLibrary was developed by [Andrews Sobral](https://sites.google.com/site/andrewssobral) and provides an easy-to-use C++ framework based on [OpenCV](http://www.opencv.org/) to perform background subtraction (BGS) in videos.
+The BGSLibrary compiles under Linux, Mac OS X and Windows.
+Currently the library offers **36**¹ BGS algorithms.
 A large amount of algorithms were provided by several authors.
-The source code is available under GNU GPL v3 license, the library is free and open source for academic purposes¹.
-Any user can be download latest project source code using SVN client.
-In Windows, a demo project for Visual Studio 2010 is provided.
+The source code is available under GNU GPL v3 license, the library is free and open source for academic purposes².

+For Windows users, a demo project for Visual Studio 2010 is provided.
 An executable version of BGSLibrary is available for Windows 32 bits and 64 bits.
-For Linux and Mac users, a Makefile can be used to compile all files and generate an executable example.
+For Linux and Mac users, a Makefile can be used to compile all files.

+Note: the BGSLibrary is based on OpenCV 2.X, if you want to use with OpenCV 3.x please check-out our [opencv3](https://github.com/andrewssobral/bgslibrary/tree/opencv3) branch.

+***¹ The [PBAS](https://sites.google.com/site/pbassegmenter/home) algorithm was removed from BGSLibrary because it is based on patented algorithm [ViBE](http://www2.ulg.ac.be/telecom/research/vibe/). ***

-***¹ If you want to use bgslibrary for commercial purposes, you needs to contact the authors of your desired background subtraction method to check if they are agree with you.
-Please, read this for more info: [Can I use a GPLv3 software as a part of my commercial application?](http://stackoverflow.com/questions/2280742/gplv3-can-i-use-these-programs-in-commercial)***
+***² If you want to use bgslibrary for commercial purposes, you needs to contact the authors of your desired background subtraction method to check if they are agree with you.
+Please, read this for more info: [Can I use a GPLv3 software as a part of my commercial application?](http://stackoverflow.com/questions/2280742/gplv3-can-i-use-these-programs-in-commercial).***

 <p align="center"><img src="https://sites.google.com/site/andrewssobral/please-donate-cat3.jpg" /></p>